Mbed-TLS/mbedtls/README.md

     make

 If you want to change `CC` or `CFLAGS` afterwards, you will need to remove the CMake cache.
-This can be done with the following command using GNU find:
+This can be done with the following command using GNU find, but please note it is destructive and should be adapted if you're using a VCS other than git or have other subdirectories that should be preserved:

-    find . -iname '*cmake*' -not -name CMakeLists.txt -exec rm -rf {} +
+    find . -name .git -prune -o -iname '*cmake*' -not -name CMakeLists.txt -exec rm -rf {} +

 You can now make the desired change: